 - October 2018 to 1 February 2019: Informal consultation with the sector

-- March-May 2019: Formal Consultation with the sector
+- April-June 2019: Formal Consultation with the sector

-- September 2019: Steering Group reports to the Advance HE Board.
+- November 2019: Steering Group reports to the Advance HE Board

 Between October 2018 and January 2019, the Steering Group is obtaining a broad understanding of the Athena SWAN experience through conducting an informal “soft consultation” with groups of stakeholders across the UK.
-The information gained from this exercise – along with the findings of an impact evaluation of Athena SWAN running concurrently and commissioned by Advance HE – will inform and shape the formal consultation with the UK sector which will take place over the period March-May 2019.
+The information gained from this exercise – along with the findings of an impact evaluation of Athena SWAN running concurrently and commissioned by Advance HE – will inform and shape the formal consultation with the UK sector which will take place over the period April-June 2019.

 The Steering Group will report their findings and recommendations to the Advance HE Board in November 2019.

 The timeline for implementation of any recommendations will take account of the work currently underway by institutions and departments on Athena SWAN applications, and will incorporate an appropriate transition period for any changes that will affect applicants.
 Unless otherwise informed directly by Advance HE, existing award-holders and applicants planning to submit in or before November 2020 will not be affected by the review.